Math 10Update: September 22, 2014

 My suggestion is DO NOT BUY the hard copy text, unless you feel you will learn much better with it.
 All of the text is online and free.
 The yellow cover text is the one to buy, if you do buy one.

 TI-83 or 83+, or TI-84 Graphing Calculators.
 I will use the TI-83.
 If you don't already have one, those are the best (and least expensive acceptable ones) to use.
 If you have a TI-89 or TI-86, that is fine, but they are more complicated to use than the others.
 You will need downloaded programs (on your own) starting with Chapter 4.

 Regarding the TI-86 or TI-89 calculators: They are acceptable if you already have one but you must download the statistics programs from the TI Web Site.
 There are calculator instructions for the TI-86 and TI-89 at http://faculty.deanza.edu/deansusan (menu on the left).
-The Media Center at De Anza has videos that show you how to use the TI-83/84 calculators.
+We have videos in iTunesU that demonstrate how to use the TI-83/84 calculators.

 ELEMENTARY STATISTICS AND PROBABILITY